Heavy Horses: Track listing

+1978 original release

-Track listing1978 original release2003 bonus tracks2018 40th Anniversary New Shoes Deluxe Edition
+2018 40th Anniversary New Shoes Deluxe Edition

 On 2 March 2018 Jethro Tull released a five-disc ‘bookset’ version of Heavy Horses with a 96-page booklet that includes a track-by-track annotation of the album and its associated recordings by Ian Anderson.
 It is similar to the band's other 40th Anniversary reissues, with the first disc containing another Steven Wilson stereo remix followed by ‘associated recordings’ including seven previously unreleased tracks.
 The second and third discs contain 22 previously unreleased live tracks, recorded at the Festhalle in Berne Switzerland during the European leg of their 1978 Heavy Horses Tour, from 28 May 1978, remixed to stereo by Jakko Jakszyk.
 The set also includes DVDs.